Skip to main content

 A unit test verifies that a certain input results in the expected output (for all cases of interest), but does not detect integration errors or other application-wide issues.
 On the other hand, an integration test may detect errors when functions or modules are incorrectly integrated but usually doesn't check intermediate results and specific cases.

 Integration tests tend to be much more complex than unit tests and often requires more mocking of certain parts of your application.
+In the context of a VIKTOR app you could consider asserting that a view method returns the expected result with an integration test.
+We have introduced functionality to make this easy to implement, see mocking view functions for an example implementation.

 A generic example of a unittest is shown below.
 In this example, a particular function is imported from the app code and tested using the unittest framework.
 It tests whether the function provides the correct output for a valid input, and it tests whether a correct error is raised when the input is incorrect.